syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 ![High-Low lines](Working-with-Charts_images/highlowlines.jpg)

-### Add drop lines
+### Add Drop Lines

-Drop lines are used in Excel area and line charts that create lines from highest or lowest data point to the horizontal (category) axis to clarify X position of each data points.
+Drop lines are used in Excel area and line charts that helps viewers to determine the data point down to the horizontal axis.

 The following code snippet shows how to add Drop lines in a stock chart.